skillfox-labs/pulumi-practice/NEW_PROJECTS.md

 ## The last project

 * Get the last project to a good stopping point before moving on
+    * [optional, prerequisite] `pulumi up` a __clean stack__, meaning there are no uncommitted files in the repo.
+If you look at the `Pulumi` web console, it should _not_ say "Uncommitted changes were present at the time of this update" on the right side of the screen next to the most recent commit.
     * `pulumi destroy` the current stack if needed
     * commit any added files
         * !! be sure the stack still builds